Cheating-lemon/basic-c-programs/README.md

-some programs I wrote in the beginning
+some programs i did using c while I was learning C